redhat-ai-dev/ai-lab-template/templates/rag/docs/index.md

 - The owner listed through Red Hat Developer Hub (RHDH)
 - The desired GitHub/GitLab organization and repository
-- The namespace the application and applicable model servers are deployed to.
+- The namespace the application and applicable model servers are deployed to

 !!! tip "Git Repositories"

     You can choose between GitHub and GitLab as your desired Source Code Management (SCM) platform, and the template fields will update accordingly!

-With this template, you can supply your own model and model server.
-By utilizing this option, ensure that you provide models that support Text Generation tasks.
+This template provides the option to supply your own model and model server.
+By utilizing this option you will need to ensure that the models support Text Generation tasks.

 ## **Deployable Application**